emqx/cloud-docs/en_US/create/dedicated.md

 # Create Dedicated Deployment

-EMQX Dedicated Plan offers independent MQTT service instances/clusters with higher connection and TPS limits, as well as greater scalability.
-This guide will use the Dedicated Plan as an example to walk you through the steps of creating and utilizing the EMQX Platform.
+EMQX Dedicated Plan offers independent MQTT service clusters with higher connection and Transactions Per Second (TPS) limits.
+It also supports more advanced features and complex network architectures.
+This guide uses the Dedicated Plan as an example to walk you through the steps of creating and utilizing the EMQX Platform.

 ## Create a Deployment